-For the years ended October 31, 2023 and 2022 (in thousands of Canadian dollars)
+For the year ended October 31, 2024 (in thousands of Canadian dollars)

 Market risk

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate as a result of changes in market factors.
 Market risk comprises of interest rate risk.